A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

-Moreover, the dataset carries the stochastic wind model distribution by \cite{johnson1985wind}.
+Secondly, to show the applicability and power of the proposed model in urban delivery scenarios subject to high-density areas and heterogeneous demand distribution in terms of location and time window, the model is trained, influenced by density and adjacency threshold parameters.
+Each parameter is randomly chosen from a specific bound, which allows a variety of instances, and the distribution of temporal-spatial with a varying weighted connection can be absorbed.
+The bounds are considered uniformly as $\zeta \in [60, 80]\;min$, $\mu \in [1, 3]\; km$, $\rho \in [0.4, 0.7]$, in a limited difference since the model struggles to smoothly converge due to high variance in rewards.
+Moreover, the dataset carries the stochastic wind model by \cite{johnson1985wind}.
 It substantially impacts the cost function since it can work either in favour of the UAVs or adversely impact when the direction is on the opposite side of the UAV's speed.
 Besides, UAV capacity is lower than that of ADRs and carrying heavier payloads will use more power for the same delivery; thereby, training on a variety of datasets and their influence on the cost function, we expect that heavier payload in short distances will be mainly assigned to ADRs and UAVs deliver the far requests, as well the requests which fall in the unfavorable-wind locations for UAVs, will be done by ADRs.
 However, to avoid over-fitting and trapping in the sub-optimal space, we consider two main wind directions, eastward and westward, to perturb the UAV power consumption model.
 Otherwise, the reward distribution would be noisy and convergence under such criteria is not guaranteed.
 Also, we allow the agents to reach a negative battery level and instead add a term to the cost function for a penalty.
 Otherwise, the action space would be limited, and exploring the optimal solution through the learning process would be difficult.